The Alcabaza complex has become one of Malaga’s most distinctive landmarks and a must-visit for anyone who comes to the city.

 However, Muslim rule over Malaga came to an end on 18 August 1487 when the Spanish monarchs Ferdinand and Isabella successfully seized the city as part of La Reconquista (Reconquest).
 As a symbol of their victory, the monarchs raised their flag at the Torre del Homenaje within the inner citadel.

 From this moment on, the Alcazaba slowly fell into decay.
 In the 18th century, its military use ceased and it transitioned into a peripheral residential neighbourhood of the city.
 However, in 1933, the residents were evacuated, and restoration efforts and archaeological investigations began at the Alcazaba.
 These still continue today.

-The Alcazaba has a distinct feel from its more famous, younger neighbours, the Alcázar of Seville and the Alhambra of Granada.
-It was already three centuries old when the others were built.
-After the reconquest, it fell into decay until restoration work began in 1933, and continues slowly today.
-Two of its original three walls remain, as well as over 100 towers and three palaces.
+Unlike other Arabic palace-fortresses constructed in Andalucía, the Alcazaba de Málaga has a distinct feel from its more famous, younger neighbours, namely the Alcázar of Seville and the Alhambra of Granada.
+This is because it was already three centuries old when the others were built.

 Nowadays, two of its original three walls remain, as well as over 100 towers.
 The Nasrid palace and houses, as well as the Taifa-period palace, are open to visitors.

 The Alcazaba complex’s well-kept gardens provide a lovely oasis of tranquillity right in the city centre, too.

 If you’re planning to visit, be sure to check the opening hours because they vary according to the season.
 You can consult them, as well as the incredibly reasonable prices, here.